 - 2 garlic cloves finely chopped

-- 1 cup of yams cut into cubes
+- 3 cups of white sweet potatoes cut into cubes

 - Salt and pepper to taste

-- In a large soup or stockpot brown the sausage with ½ stick of butter, then add more to avoid browning of the butter
+- In a large soup or stockpot lightly brown the sausage with 2 tbsp of butter, over medium to high heat – about 3 minutes*

 - Remove the sausage and set aside

-- Add onions and cook until they are transparent, about 3 mins
+- Add the other 2tbsp of butter, and melt.
+Then, add the onions and cook until they are transparent, about 3 mins

-- Add garlic and cook until fragrant, about a minute or 2
+- Add the garlic and cook until fragrant, about a minute or 2

-- Cover with the stock and let it cook until potatoes are soft
+- Cover with the stock and bring to a simmer, then, let it simmering until potatoes are soft

-- When the potatoes are cooked, scoop half of the corn/potato with a slotted spoon, and set aside
+- When the potatoes are cooked, scoop out about half of the corn/potato with a slotted spoon, and set aside

 - Using an immersion blender, blend what’s left in the pan